nicolamarangoni/playbooks/mariadb/README.md

 START SLAVE;
 ```
+## Setup a CDC demo
 Create cdc user:
 ```
 maxadmin call command cdc add_user service-avro cdcuser cdcpasswd
 ```
-Create a table in the demo schema to test the avro service:
+Create a table and a procedure that fills it with random text in the demo schema to test the avro service:
 ```
 mysql -h mariadb02 -u demo -p <<EOF
 DROP TABLE IF EXISTS demo.tbl_demo_cdc;